lefessan/autofonce/sphinx/project.rst

 Project Configuration
 =====================

+The project configuration is specified in either the :code:`autofonce.toml` file. or the :code:`.autofonce` file (chosen in this order).

-There are actually three parts in the project configuration:
+There are actually three parts in such a project configuration file:

 * General variables, such as anchors to detect source and build directories